zhenglong1603/tp/docs/UserGuide.md

 **Format 1:** `clearmu ic/NRIC`

-* Deletes all medicine usages from the person with the specified `NRIC`.
+* Deletes all medicine usages from the patient with the specified `NRIC`.
 * The `NRIC` must be valid.

 Examples: `clearmu ic/S1234567A`